-Let us explain the significance of deriving these analytical formulas for the large deviations in the FPT statistics.
+We explain the significance of deriving these analytical formulas for the large deviations in the FPT statistics.
 Given an arbitrary set of parameters, analytically solving for large deviations in the counting statistics is a challenging task.
-For example, in seemingly simple two-level and three-level systems, finding the largest real root of Eqs.~(\ref{equationofpolesforTLSentropyproduction}) and~(\ref{equationofpolesforthreelevelSentropyproduction}) with respect to the variable $\nu$ is equivalent to solving fourth- and ninth-degree polynomials in $\nu$, respectively.
+For example, in seemingly simple two-level and three-level systems, finding the largest real root of Eqs.~(\ref{equationofpolesforTLSentropyproduction}) and~(\ref{equationofpolesforthreelevelSentropyproduction}) with respect to the variable $\nu$ is equivalent to solving the fourth- and ninth-degree polynomials in $\nu$, respectively.
 This is either too complex or there are no radical solutions to these equations~\cite{Speigel1968}.
-However, Eqs.~(\ref{SCGFofentropycurrent}),~(\ref{SCGFtwolevelsystemdynamicactivity}), and~(\ref{SCGFThreelevelsystemdynamicactivity}), along with the bidirectional inversion function relationship between the large deviations in the two statistics, help overcome this difficulty.
+However, Eqs.~(\ref{SCGFofentropycurrent}),~(\ref{SCGFtwolevelsystemdynamicactivity}), and~(\ref{SCGFThreelevelsystemdynamicactivity}), as well as the bidirectional inversion function relationship between the large deviations in the two statistics, help overcome this difficulty.